tajammalw/aisd-jse-conditional-statements/README.md

 ## 1. **Create the Project Folder and File**

-- [ ] Create a folder named `JavaScriptBasics` to store your project files.
+- [ ] Create a folder named `ConditionalStatementsBinary` to store your project files.
-- [ ] Inside the `JavaScriptBasics` folder, create a file named `index.js`.
+- [ ] Inside the `ConditionalStatementsBinary` folder, create a file named `index.js`.
 This file will contain all your JavaScript code.

 ## 2. **Create a Conditional Statement using `if`**